-Suffolk University Law School evening division students who hope to use credits from this program to accelerate graduation should first speak to the Law School Registrar Lorraine Cove.
+Suffolk University Law School evening division students who hope to use credits from this program to accelerate graduation should first speak to the Assistant Dean for Academic Services, Lorraine Cove.

 - If you are not a student at Suffolk Law School, request that your Dean or Registrar send us a letter of good standing on your behalf.